 cat

 Displays the contents of a file.

 ср

 Copies a file.

 date

 Displays information for a specific time range.

 ftp (lftp)

 Transfers a file from the user's home directory to a remote system.

 grep

 Searches for a pattern in files.

 head

 Displays the first part of the file.

 help

-Displays help text for a specific command, such as cat help.
+Displays help text for a specific command, such as cathelp.

 less

 Displays text on one screen at a time.

 11

 Displays a list of files with attributes.

 ls

 Displays a list of files.

-mv Decrement of file in the metric to deball
+mv

 Renames a file in the restricted shell.

-rm Deletes files.
+rm

-scp
+Deletes files.

-Copies files securely.
+SCP

 tail

-Displays the last part of the file.
+Displays the last part of the file

 vi

 Opens a file for editing.

 wbinfo

 Queries and returns information about Samba related operations on the system.

 This command is available only to the cliadmin user.